-Spyker NV has disclosed that it will appeal a decision by United States District Judge Gershwin Drain of the US District Court for the Eastern District of Michigan dismissing its $3 billion lawsuit against General Motors Co.
+Dutch sports car maker Spyker NV has disclosed that it will appeal a decision by United States District Judge Gershwin Drain of the US District Court for the Eastern District of Michigan dismissing its $3 billion lawsuit against General Motors Co.
 Spyker has accused GM of trying to collapse Swedish carmaker Saab.

-Saab said that after a “careful review” of the court ruling, it decided to make an appeal.
+Saab said that after a “careful review” of the ruling of the district court, it decided to make an appeal.
 In dismissing Spyker’s lawsuit, Judge Drain said on June 10, 2013, that GM had a contractual right to approve or disapprove the proposed sale of Saab to Zhejiang Youngman Lotus Automobile Co.

-The Dutch sports car maker filed a case against GM in August 2012, seeking damages and accusing GM of trying to ruin the deal with Zhejiang and get rid of a potential rival in China. [source: Reuters]
+The Dutch sports car maker filed a case against GM in August 2012, seeking damages and accusing GM of trying to ruin the deal with Zhejiang and get rid of a potential rival in China.

 GM had said that it legally had the right to give approval to Saab's contract with China's Zhejiang Youngman Lotus Automobile Co.
 Previously, GM said that the lawsuit filed last month by Spyker didn’t have merit.